sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/indexed-ranking.md

 Zoekt indexes are partitioned by repository.
 The search proceeds through each repository in order of their priority.
 The [repository priority](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+stars+reporank&patternType=regexp) is the number of stars a repository has received.
 Admins can manually adjust the priority of a repository through a [site configuration option](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+repoRankFromConfig&patternType=regexp).

-Within each repository, files are ordered in terms of importance:
+Within each repository, files are ordered in terms of importance.
+If precise ranking scores are being calculated from [SCIP data](/code_navigation/explanations/precise_code_navigation.md), then files are ranked by the number of inbound references from any other file in the available code graph.
+See [this guide](./precise-ranking.md) on how to set such a background job.
+In the absence of SCIP-powered ranking scores, the following rules are applied:

 - Down rank generated code.
 This code is usually the least interesting in results.
 - Down rank vendored code.
-Developers are normally looking for code written by their organisation.
+Developers are normally looking for code written by their organization.
 - Down rank test code.
 Developers normally prefer results in non-test code over test code.
 - Up rank files with lots of symbols.
 These files are usually edited a lot.
 - Up rank small files.
-If you have similiar symbol levels, prefer the shorter file.
+If you have similar symbol levels, prefer the shorter file.
 - Up rank short names.
 The closer to the project root the likely more important you are.
 - Up rank branch count. if the same document appears on multiple branches its likely more important.